funkpopo/ssd/README.md

        src="https://github.com/user-attachments/assets/4a38ae2d-e809-41ed-881e-fa94af820a17" />
 </p>

+> *"In all fictions, each time a man meets diverse alternatives, he chooses one and eliminates the others; in the work of the almost unfathomable Ts'ui Pên, he chooses — simultaneously — all of them."*
+>
+> — Jorge Luis Borges, "The Garden of Forking Paths" (1941)

-SSD is a new LLM inference algorithm.
-It is exact, and it is extremely fast.
+**SSD is a new LLM inference algorithm.
+It is exact, and it is extremely fast.**

 This custom inference engine supports:
-- A detailed and performant implementation of the SSD algorithm
+- A reference implementation of the SSD algorithm
 - Optimized SD and autoregressive baselines
 - Qwen3 + Llama3 model families
 - Tensor Parallelism